HOW TO PUT AN IRON ON PATCH – 10 BEST TIPS AND TRICKS

 Removing iron-on patches is a straightforward process.
 Start by gently heating the patch with an iron on a low setting to soften the adhesive.
 Then, use a pair of tweezers or your fingers to peel off the patch slowly.
 If there is any residue left on the fabric, place a piece of parchment paper over it and iron again to lift off the remaining adhesive.
 With a little care and patience, you can easily remove iron-on patches without damaging your clothing.

-Conclusion – how to put an iron on patch
+how to remove iron on patches

 How to Iron on patches?